tiffanyj41/hermes/docs/configs.md

 ### Datasets

 Datasets specify which data we are going to use.
-It contains vectorizer, user or content vectors, and support files.
+It contains dataname, user or content vectors, and support files.

-#### Vectorizer
+#### Dataname

-One configuration file can specify only one vectorizer.
-Vectorizer is the name of the data where each JSON file is derived from.
+One configuration file can specify only one dataname.
+Dataname is the name of the data where each JSON file is derived from.

 #### Vectors